ministryofjustice/pre-sentence-service/README.md

 For local running, start a test db, redis, and wiremock instance by:

-`docker-compose -f docker-compose-test.yml up`
+`docker-compose -f docker-compose-test.yml up --remove-orphans`

-Then run the server in test mode by:
+Then, in a separate terminal window or tab, at the project root; run the server in test mode by:

 `npm run start-feature` (or `npm run start-feature:dev` to run with nodemon)